Skip to main content

 Diversity and inclusion policy

-• Highlight your commitments to diversity, equity and inclusion
+• Highlighting your commitments to diversity, equity and inclusion

-• Consider linking through to a diversity and inclusion policy on your company website
+• Considering linking through to a diversity and inclusion policy on your website

-• Do you have any employee-led networks or employee resource groups?
+• Spotlighting any employee-led networks or employee resource groups in your organisation

 Corporate social responsibility